-SR03 can measure reliably at a low level of maintenance in most locations.
+SR11 can measure reliably at a low level of maintenance in most locations.
 Usually unreliable measurements will be detected as unreasonably large or small measured values.
 As a general rule this means that regular visual inspection combined with a critical review of the measured data, preferably checking against other measurements, is the preferred way to obtain a reliable measurement.

-Table 7.1.1 Recommended maintenance of SR03.
+Table 7.1.1 Recommended maintenance of SR11.
 If possible the data analysis and cleaning (1 and 2) should be done on a daily basis.

 INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to maximum possible / maximum expected irradiance and to other measurements nearby (redundant instruments).
 Also historical seasonal records can be used as a source for expected values.
 Analyse night time signals.
 These signals may be negative (down to -5 W/m2 on clear windless nights), due to zero offset a.
 In case of use with PV systems, compare daytime measurements to PV system output.
 Look for any patterns and events that deviate from what is normal or expected.
-2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect cable glands, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation.
-4 desiccant replacement desiccant replacement (not applicable for SR03) 5 2 years recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847.
-6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 6 years parts replacement if applicable / necessary replace the parts that are most exposed to weathering; cable, cable gland, sun screen.
+2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect cable glands, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation 4 desiccant replacement desiccant replacement (if applicable).
+Change in case the blue colour of the 40 % humidity indicator turns pink (indicating humidity), then replace desiccant.
+Coat the rubber of the cartridge with silicone grease or vaseline.
+Desiccant regeneration: heating in an oven at 70 °C for 1 to 2 hours.
+Humidity indicator regeneration: heating until blue at 70 °C 5 2 years recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847 6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 6 years parts replacement if applicable / necessary replace the parts that are most exposed to weathering; cable, cable gland, desiccant holder, sun screen.
 NOTE: use Hukseflux approved parts only.
 8 internal inspection if applicable: open instrument and inspect / replace O-rings; dry internal cavity around the circuit board 9 recalibration recalibration by side-by-side comparison to a higher standard instrument indoors according to ISO 9847 or outdoors according to ISO9846